tomat/react-reflorp/README.md

 }
 ```

-## Advanced: Override refetch defaults
+## Advanced: Override Refetch defaults

 Refetch has a convenient way to override certain defaults and hook in to internal stuff before and after requests are
 sent.
-You can do this with Reflorp as well by passing in your own refetch function with the `options` object as the
+You can do this with Reflorp as well by passing in your own `refetch` function with the `options` object as the
 second parameter to the decorator.

 ```